francium/fr-md-format-deno/README.md

 # fr-md-format

-A custom markdown formatter.
+A custom markdown formatter that formats markdown according to my preferences.
 Written as a standalone script in Deno.

-Formats markdown the way I prefer.
-I made this for personal use, so you may not be interest in this plugin.

 ## Installation